 More in: Index Map plugin

 Provides an enhanced mapping structure.

 More in: Log Manager plugin

-Log manager plugin allows to view and modify log levels of loggers using REST API.
+View and modify log levels of loggers using a REST API.

 More in: Messaging/Kafka plugin